Dublin City University: History

 Ultimately the title "Dublin City University" was chosen and this was confirmed by the Dublin City University Act of 1989.

 The early focus of the institution was, in particular, on science and technology, although it has also had from the start a business school.
 It later developed a presence also in the performing arts and in the humanities.
 DCU is also famous for its programme of work placement or INTRA (INtegrated TRAining), which was the first such programme in Ireland.

 DCU has been providing Irish and foreign adults with flexible access to higher education for over 35 years.
-In 1982 the National Distance Education Centre was located at DCU and for many years offered programmes in the traditional ‘distance education’ mode of delivery.
+In 1982 the National Distance Education Centre was located at DCU and for many years offered programmes in the traditional "distance education" mode of delivery.
 It changed to Oscail – DCU Online Education in 2004 to reflect the reality that its programmes were increasingly designed with large elements of online support.
 In 2013, DCU launched the National Institute for Digital Learning (NIDL) with the Open Education Unit as part of the new institute.
-This Unit manages an increasing number of online courses and degree programmes offered to Irish residents and students around the world through DCU Connected.
+This Unit manages online courses and degree programmes offered to Irish residents and students around the world through DCU Connected.

 There was a plan in 2002 to base the headquarters of the Irish Academy for the Performing Arts in DCU, but this was later scrapped.